hugogirard/durableFunctionFormRecognizer/README.md

 - The backlog: Unprocessed blobs ready to be processed.
 - The partitions: Blobs currently processed by a processor instance.
-- The processed cache: Blobs recently processed are kept into cache to prevent race conditions where the Blob storage is updated yet.
+- The processed cache: Blobs recently processed are kept into cache to prevent race conditions where the Blob storage is not updated yet.

 ### Collector Function